Timor-Leste

 Economic Impact

-Only a small share of Timor-Leste's exports to the European market are eligible for preferences granted by the EU's EBA scheme.
+Only a small share of Timor-Leste's exports to the EU were eligible for EBA preferences in 2023.

 0%

-Timor-Leste currently does not make use of preferences granted under the EU's EBA.
+Timor-Leste did not make use of EBA preferences in 2023.

 Preference utilisation and export diversification